 My capstone project is about DoggoLingo and Dogspotting Facebook group management.
 I got an A-, which feels like winning the lottery because I don’t think I deserve an A; but then there’s a minus, which made it feel like getting the lottery money then realising the money is stacks of used banknotes.
 But it is still like winning a lottery nonetheless.

-Before sharing my research results, I must say thanks for the following lovely people (if you are not interested please scroll down):
+Before sharing my research results, I must say thanks to the following lovely people (if you are not interested please scroll down):

 My capstone project advisor Professor Carmen Lee, who told me to work on Dogspotting instead of other topics after I explained to her about the group looking like I was possessed (#we are not a cult);

 Dogspotter and Linguistics major Alma Perez Verdugo, who reached out to me immediately after I posted the Dogspotting survey.
 She told me about memetics and made me realised that I should be even more excited about this topic than I should be, because DoggoLingo is part of a never-seen-before linguistics phenomenon made possible only because of the Internet.
 She suggested me to read The World Made Meme, and without reading the book the whole essay could not have possibly be written;

 My biatch number 1 Pinky Lui, who helped me get my shit together and proofread my essay;

 Dogspotting moderators and administrators Jeff Wallen, Reid Paskiewicz, Coco Thorpe, and Molly Bloomfield, who let me post my survey in the group and answered all of my questions about Dogspotting history and group management, (especially Reid, who gave me motivation to get a good grade):